leratoshakung-cloud/Bright-TV-Viewership-Analysis/README.md

 # Bright-TV-Viewership-Analysis
-BrightTV ‘s CEO has an objective to grow the company’s subscription base for this financial  year.
-He has approached you to provide insights that would assist CVM (Customer Value  Management) team in meeting this year’s objective.
+BrightTV’s CEO has set an objective to grow the company’s subscription base within the current financial year.
+He needs the insights to assist the Customer Value Management team to reach this objective.